yesayanhaykaz/devops_final_project/README.md

-DevOps Project README
+#React-Express-MongoDB Deployment

-Welcome to the DevOps project README.
+***Welcome to the DevOps project README.
 This document provides an overview of the project and detailed instructions for setting up and deploying the infrastructure and applications.
+***

-Project Overview
+###Project Overview

 This project aims to deploy a scalable web application infrastructure on AWS using Terraform, Packer, Ansible, GitHub Actions, CloudFront, and Amazon EKS.
 Below are the main tasks and their respective setups:

-Tasks
+##Tasks
-Database Creation with Packer + Ansible and Deployment on EC2
+** 1. Database Creation with Packer + Ansible and Deployment on EC2 **
 Description: Create a database using Packer and Ansible and deploy it on EC2 instances.
-Remote Backend on S3 Bucket
+**2. Remote Backend on S3 Bucket

-Description: Configure Terraform to use S3 as a remote backend for state storage.
+**Description: Configure Terraform to use S3 as a remote backend for state storage.
-Infrastructure Creation with Terraform on AWS

-Description: Use Terraform to provision infrastructure on AWS.
+**3. Infrastructure Creation with Terraform on AWS **Description: Use Terraform to provision infrastructure on AWS.
-Building React Files with GitHub Actions and Uploading to S3 Bucket

-Description: Automate the build process of React files using GitHub Actions and deploy to an S3 bucket.
+**4. Building React Files with GitHub Actions and Uploading to S3 Bucket **Description: Automate the build process of React files using GitHub Actions and deploy to an S3 bucket.
-Frontend Serving with CloudFront, SSL Setup, and HTTPS Redirections

-Description: Serve the frontend application using CloudFront with SSL setup and HTTPS redirections.
+**5. Frontend Serving with CloudFront, SSL Setup, and HTTPS Redirections **Description: Serve the frontend application using CloudFront with SSL setup and HTTPS redirections.
-Backend Deployment on EKS with Minimum 3 Replicas

-Description: Deploy the backend application on Amazon EKS with a minimum of 3 replicas for scalability and high availability.
+**6. Backend Deployment on EKS with Minimum 3 Replicas **Description: Deploy the backend application on Amazon EKS with a minimum of 3 replicas for scalability and high availability.

-Setup Instructions
+##Setup Instructions
 Prerequisites
-Ensure you have the following installed and configured:
+**Ensure you have the following installed and configured:
+**
 AWS CLI
 Terraform
 Packer
 Ansible

-GitHub Actions setup with appropriate secrets and workflows Steps
+###GitHub Actions setup with appropriate secrets and workflows
+Steps

 Automating PostgreSQL AMI Creation with Packer, Ansible, and GitHub Actions
 Overview: This guide shows you how to automate creating an AWS AMI with PostgreSQL using Packer, Ansible, and GitHub Actions.

 Create the Packer Template
 Make a Packer template to set up the AMI build process.
 This template specifies the base AMI, instance type, region, and the Ansible playbook for provisioning.
 Create the Ansible Playbook

 Write an Ansible playbook to install and set up PostgreSQL on the instance.
 The playbook handles installing PostgreSQL, starting the service, and creating a PostgreSQL user and database.
 Set Up GitHub Actions Workflow

-Set up a GitHub Actions workflow to automate the AMI creation.
+**Set up a GitHub Actions workflow to automate the AMI creation.
 The workflow includes steps to:
-Check out the repository
+**Check out the repository
 Set up Python and Ansible
 Install Packer and AWS CLI
 Configure AWS credentials